yereverluvinunclebert/GDIP-Image-List/README.md

 * Avoids runtime obsolescence.
 * Uses RichClient-familiar syntax to load and unload the images for easy drop-in replacement.
 * It is quicker to pull images from TB's collection than a dictionary
-* It is certainly quicker to pull images from a collection than directly from file using LoadPicture

 **Limitations?**